LunaY0Yuki/cs124/docs/design.md

 We asked a user to test how responsive our app is.
 The participant dragged the screen from the bottom right corner, but not too far in to where it hits the minimum width.
 In reality, it seems like it would be rare for someone to make a screen size extremely small.
 The participant had overall positive reactions to how responsive the app is.

+We asked another participant to both examine the multi-list functionality and the responsive design.
+The participant tested the sidebar for the multi-list in desktop node.
+Adding a new list is easy because there are both an add button and the text description "New List" next to it.
+Then, to change the list name, the participant tried clicking on the list name because google doc has similar UI in terms of how to change a google doc's name.
+However, the participant found it surprising that the styling of the header (the list name) did not change in the editing mode.
+She was expecting that the list name would be highlighted in some ways.
+The participant found deleting the list was also intuitive because there is an "x" button next to the list name.
+In terms of the design of the sidebar in general, the participant suggested that adding more color could help distinguish the "New List" button from the rest of the buttons.

+The participant then reviewed what the app looks like in different screen sizes.
+Specifically, she pointed out that the sidebar seemed a little bit narrow in mobile mode.
+It was intuitive for her that the list would expand and reveal all the information about the different lists and that the sidebar would collapse when she clicked outside the sidebar.
+However, she found it confusing that only the first few letters would appear for the list name when the sidebar is collapsed.
+In addition, she thought that the app was requiring too many steps to change the list.
+For example, she needed to click on the collapsed list first to make the sidebar interactable, then she needed to click on the actual option again to actually perform the action.
+Despite the small areas for improvement, the participant is satisfied with the overall design of the app.

 # Challenges We Faced
 ## Lab 1